-According to study, the primary factors that contribute to bunions are genetic and repetitive wearing of tight-fitting shoes.
-Although the exact cause is unknown, people with bunions suffer pain and stiffness in the big toe because of swelling that causes the bones to move out of place.
-This condition forces the big toe to push against the next toe causing a painful sensation.
+People with bunions suffer pain and stiffness in the big toe because of swelling that causes the bones to move out of place.
+This problem forces the big toe to push against the next toe, causing a painful sensation.

-A similar condition may occur on the little toe because of inflammation of the fifth metatarsal bone.
-Experts call this little bony bump on the small toe as bunionette.
+A similar problem may occur on the little toe because of swelling of the fifth metatarsal bone.
+Experts call this little bony bump on the small toe a bunionette.
 The inflammation in the bunionette creates a swelling on the outside of the forefoot, causing the bones to move out of place.
-This condition causes the little toe to move inward, pushing against the next toe.
+This problem causes the little toe to move inward, pushing against the next toe.

 Experts estimate that more than half of the population of women in America has bunions.
 And 9 out of 10 people with bunions are women.
-A separate study showed that women tend to wear tight-fitting shoes.
-This is a major risk factor.
 But you can ease the joint pain caused by bunions through comfortable shoes.
-That is why wearing proper shoes for women with bunions is a must.

 What are the Best Running Shoes for Bunions?